coastalcph/histnorm/scripts/README.md

 # Auxiliary scripts for historical text normalization

-This directory contains the following general-purpose scripts:
+The scripts in this directory are mostly based on **Python 3.** The required packages are listed in `requirements.txt` and can be installed via `pip install -r requirements.txt`.

+**As a general rule, all scripts offer the `-h/--help` flag for detailed instructions on how to use them.**

+## General-purpose scripts

-- `preprocess.py`: Implements all preprocessing steps for historical datasets, such as lowercasing, punctuation removal, etc.
+- `preprocess.py`: Implements all preprocessing steps for historical datasets, such as lowercasing, punctuation removal, etc.  To produce the same preprocessing as in Bollmann (2019), run the script with the `--all` flag:

-- `evaluate.py`:
+      ./preprocess.py --all train.txt

+  If you want more fine-grained control, the script also offers plenty of command-line options (that you can list via `-h/--help`).

-  Performs evaluation of word accuracy and character error rate, optionally with stemming or restricted to incorrect/seen/unseen tokens
+- `evaluate.py`: Performs evaluation of word accuracy and character error rate, optionally with stemming or restricted to incorrect/seen/unseen tokens.
+For example, to evaluate normalization quality based on word stems on out-of-vocabulary tokens only, you could use:

-- `significance.py`:
+      ./evaluate.py -i --stem english english.test.txt english.pred english.train.txt

-  Computes statistical significance of word accuracy between two predicted normalizations
+- `significance.py`: Computes statistical significance of word accuracy between two predicted normalizations.

+- `split_sample.py`: Splits an input file into *n* samples, either randomly or in continuous blocks.
+Can be used to recreate the training curves found in Bollmann (2019); e.g., the following command would produce the ten training sets used in the "100 tokens" setting:

+      ./split_sample.py -c -n 10 -s 100 german-anselm.train.txt german-anselm-100

+  The last argument specifies a prefix for the output files; the training sets in this case would be named `german-anselm-100_1`, `german-anselm-100_2`, and so on.

 ## Preprocessing for specific tools